| existentialism and art for my fine art degree dissertation

 he could not. as even if he attempted to be random it

-would still turn out as a choice.
+would still turn out as a choice. like bacon i believe there should

 be an element of chance in creating a work. somewhere